janodevorg/OpenAIClient/README.md

 ## Example

-Check `Examples/SwiftAI` for a CLI tool that uses [swift-argument-parser](https://github.com/apple/swift-argument-parser).
-I only implemented completion and streaming completion but it was quite easy –now I’m wondering if I should go on or ask ChatGPT to do it. :D
+Check [Examples/SwiftAI](https://github.com/janodevorg/OpenAIClient/tree/main/Examples/SwiftAI) for a CLI tool that uses [swift-argument-parser](https://github.com/apple/swift-argument-parser).
+I only implemented completion and streaming completion but it was quite easy –now I’m wondering if I should go on or ask ChatGPT to do it.

 ## Integration tests